oiad/communityLocalizations/README.md

 # Thanks to:

 * @ebayShopper for original ESSv3 translations
+* @AMan for German translations
-* @A Man for German translations
+* @DAmNRelentless for German translations
 * @TheDuke77 for French translations
+* @juandayz for Spanish translations
 * @dreamforceinc for Russian translations
-* @DAmNRelentless for German translations
-* @juandayz for Spanish translations
 * @FordGH for Russian translations
+* @Snowman for Russian translations

 # Install: